mores-hitt/cubi12-api/README.md

     DB_USER=sample_user
     DB_PASSWORD=sample_password
     DB_ROOT_PASSWORD=root_password
-    JWT_SECRET=secret_only_knewed_by_you
+    JWT_SECRET=secret_only_knewed_by_yourself_and_nobody_else
     DB_CONNECTION=server=localhost;user=sample_user;password=sample_password;database=sampledb
     ```

-4. Install project dependencies using dotnet sdk.
+5. Install project dependencies using dotnet sdk.
    ```bash
    dotnet restore
    ```

-5. Setup the container for mySQL database, because the config file do not have the default name of docker-compose.yml the command needs to include *--file* flag
+6. Setup the container for mySQL database, because the config file do not have the default name of docker-compose.yml the command needs to include *--file* flag
     ```bash
     docker-compose --file dev.yml up -d
     ```

-5. Is recommended to wait 5 seconds and the run the project, thus the database structure finish to build before backend tries to connect.
+7. Is recommended to wait 5 seconds and the run the project, thus the database structure finish to build before backend tries to connect.

     Either way, the backend tries until 10 times to connect if the database is not responding
     ```bash